jgehrcke/covid-19-germany-gae/README.md

 ## CSV file details

 - The column names use the [ISO 3166](https://en.wikipedia.org/wiki/ISO_3166-2:DE) code for individual states.
-- The points in time are encoded using localized ISO8601 time string notation.
+- The points in time are encoded using localized ISO 8601 time string notation.
 - I did not incorporate the numbers on `recovered` so far because individual Gesundheitsämter do not have the capacity to carefully track this metric yet (it is rather meaningless).
 - Right now my idea is to update this file daily during the (German) evening hours, after ZEIT ONLINE and Berliner Morgenpost have published their last update of the day.
 - As a differentiator from other datasets the sample timestamps contain the time of the day so that consumers can at least have a vague impression if the sample represents the state in the morning or evening (a common confusion about the RKI-derived datasets).
+  If it's the morning then it's likely to actually be data of the day before.
+If it's the evening then it's more likely to represent the state of the day.

 ### Example: parsing and plotting